mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 worlds will interfere with commerce in this manner, and they risk Imperial displeasure by doing so.

-There is normally only one ‘mainworld’ in a star system.
+There is normally only one 'mainworld' in a star system.
 Other bodies (asteroids, moons and planets) may be home to small outposts or colonies but these are more likely to be possessions than states in their own right.
 Some of the outposts in a system may be owned by